nicolasvo/velobleu/README.md

 # velobleu

 This project fetches the velobleu bike stations name, coordinates, number of available bikes (ab), number of available parking slots (ap).
-It is deployed using Terraform, AWS Lambda and AWS ECR.
+It is deployed using Docker, Terraform, AWS Lambda, AWS ECR.

 ## Steps